nautobot/nautobot/nautobot/docs/development/getting-started.md

 Additional useful commands for the development environment:

-* `invoke start [-s servicename]` - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and Celery Beat (or a specific container/service, such as `invoke start -s redis`) to run in the background with debug disabled
+* `invoke start [-s servicename]` - Starts Docker containers for Nautobot, PostgreSQL, Redis, NGINX, Node.js, Celery, and Celery Beat (or a specific container/service, such as `invoke start -s redis`) to run in the background with debug disabled
 * `invoke cli [-s servicename]` - Launch a `bash` shell inside the specified service container (if none is specified, defaults to the Nautobot container)
 * `invoke stop [-s servicename]` - Stops all containers (or a specific container/service) created by `invoke start`